Title: Sheltered in Place

 Medium: Cut paper on Stretched Canvas

 Dimensions: 12 x 12″

-An original Cut Paper work on stretched canvas by Rachel, using small pieces of paper, adhered to primed canvas with gloss medium and coated with gloss UVL varnish to prevent color fading.
-Sides of canvas painted dark for modern display.
+An original Cut Paperwork on stretched canvas by Rachel, using small pieces of paper, adhered to a primed canvas with gloss medium and coated with gloss UVL varnish to prevent color fading.
+Sides of canvas painted dark for a modern display.
 Can be framed under glass, without glass, or exhibited as-is without a frame.

 This piece, created in April 2020, is a statement about the pandemic situation with COVID-19 this year.
 In the midst of a global plague, many people have been under stay-home orders or “shelter in place” orders.
 The people in the crowd come from different countries (several different magazines to piece together a vast crowd).
 On the right wall, thoughts and questions about faith and existence are sketched, representing things that go through the mind when in isolation.
 The child represents the experience of millions during the quarantine measures, cancellation of schools, and other social distancing.
 The pajamas and room are universal as if he could be in any country, though the words on the wall are in the English language.
 The small set of cards and empty cup (perhaps tea, cocoa, or some other beverage that has been consumed) represent activities and consumption that are scaled back to a minimum.
 Other interpretations of this piece, beyond the circumstance of the coronavirus pandemic, could be the feeling of isolation as a means to escape society, racism, or other threats even during more typical seasons of life.